Manage your API keys

 field to assign or update roles for your API keys, just like you do for users.

-To grant access, include the following in your request to create, update, or replace an API key:
+To grant access, include the following in your request to create or update an API key:

 nrn